+the patient and you would see because the laboratory

-1 doctor's bleeped, the doctor rings the ward to find out 2 why and then comes to the ward.
-Is that the importance, 3 when the doctor arrives at the ward, of having 4 a discussion, even if it's a short discussion, with 5 a nurse?
-6 A. Well, first of all, the nurse exercised her duty of care 7 to the patient by ringing the doctor.
-But she has to 8 continue that, and if she's not going to be there when 9 the doctor comes, she needs to make sure that whoever is 10 there will give the doctor the right message.
-11 THE CHAIRMAN: It cuts both ways, professor, doesn't it?
-12 Doesn't the doctor have to make sure he gets the right 13 message?
-13 14 message?
-A. Yes, but the doctor is I've said it before.
-The - 14 A. Yes, but the doctor is I've said it before.
-The 14 15 A. Yes, but the doctor is I've said it before.
-The nurse is there 24/7.
-So the nurse is the person 14 15 16 A. Yes, but the doctor is I've said it before.
-The nurse is there 24/7.
-So the nurse is the person observing the patient and making sure that any 14 15 16 17 A. Yes, but the doctor is I've said it before.
-The nurse is there 24/7.
-So the nurse is the person observing the patient and making sure that any difference in the health status of the patient is picked 14 15 16 17 18 A. Yes, but the doctor is I've said it before.
-The nurse is there 24/7.
-So the nurse is the person observing the patient and making sure that any difference in the health status of the patient is picked up.
-It is for the nurse as the accountable 14 15 16 17 18 19 A. Yes, but the doctor is I've said it before.
-The nurse is there 24/7.
-So the nurse is the person observing the patient and making sure that any difference in the health status of the patient is picked up.
-It is for the nurse as the accountable practitioner and I'm saying that deliberately who 14 15 16 17 18 19 20 A. Yes, but the doctor is I've said it before.
-The nurse is there 24/7.
-So the nurse is the person observing the patient and making sure that any difference in the health status of the patient is picked up.
-It is for the nurse as the accountable practitioner and I'm saying that deliberately who has experience of dealing with patients to be picking up 14 15 16 17 18 19 20 21 A. Yes, but the doctor is I've said it before.
-The nurse is there 24/7.
-So the nurse is the person observing the patient and making sure that any difference in the health status of the patient is picked up.
-It is for the nurse as the accountable practitioner and I'm saying that deliberately who has experience of dealing with patients to be picking up on what are the changes that have happened in the doctor is made absolutely clear as to what it is that 25
+- doctor's bleeped, the doctor rings the ward to find out - why and then comes to the ward.
+Is that the importance, - when the doctor arrives at the ward, of having - a discussion, even if it's a short discussion, with - A. Well, first of all, the nurse exercised her duty of care - to the patient by ringing the doctor.
+But she has to - continue that, and if she's not going to be there when - the doctor comes, she needs to make sure that whoever is - 10 there will give the doctor the right message. - 11 THE CHAIRMAN: It cuts both ways, professor, doesn't it? - 12 Doesn't the doctor have to make sure he gets the right - 13

+- A. Yes, but the doctor is -- I've said it before.
+The 14 - nurse is there 24/7.
+So the nurse is the person 15 - 16 observing the patient and making sure that any - difference in the health status of the patient is picked - up.
+It is for the nurse as the accountable 18 - practitioner -- and I'm saying that deliberately -- who 19 - 20 has experience of dealing with patients to be picking up - 21 on what are the changes that have happened in the - patient's life from when they were seen previously, - making sure that that is -- and it would be verbal and 23 written records, which is important.
+And that the - doctor is made absolutely clear as to what it is that

-- 1 different, using language that was familiar at that - 2 time.
-The information presented is based on general - 3 nursing guidance as it has not been possible to locate - a 1983 guidance document."
-4 - 5 A. Yes.
-The responsibility for the approval of all syllabi - for the schools of nursing in Northern Ireland were held 6 - by the Northern Ireland National Board and that was from - 1983 through to 2002.
-So when I went to look for all of 9 - those documents nothing was available at the Public - 10 Records Office from 1986 to 2002.
+- different, using language that was familiar at that - time.
+The information presented is based on general - nursing guidance as it has not been possible to locate - a 1983 quidance document." - A. Yes.
+The responsibility for the approval of all syllabi - for the schools of nursing in Northern Ireland were held - by the Northern Ireland National Board and that was from - 1983 through to 2002.
+So when I went to look for all of - those documents nothing was available at the Public 10 Records Office from 1986 to 2002.
 So the best efforts - was to see what colleagues who had retired and had gone 11 - 12 elsewhere and to see what I could get -- but there - 13 didn't appear to be a significant difference in what was - in the 73 syllabus and what was in the 83 syllabus.
-So 14 - 15 the emphasis would still have been there on records. - 16 record keeping, input and output charts, observations and so.
-17 - Q. And so the points that you have made and illustrated by 18 - 19 reference to the curriculum guidance document for 1973, 20 we can imagine that they were in place in 1983 as well? - 21 A. Absolutely, they didn't waver because it was about - 22 nursing care.

-- Q. On this page then, you indicate the introduction of the 23 24 Project 2000 programme. - 25 A. Yes.
+So 14 - 15 the emphasis would still have been there on records. - 16 record keeping, input and output charts, observations - 18 Q. And so the points that you have made and illustrated by - 19 reference to the curriculum guidance document for 1973, - 20 we can imagine that they were in place in 1983 as well? - 21 A. Absolutely, they didn't waver because it was about - nursing care. - Q. On this page then, you indicate the introduction of the - 24 Project 2000 programme. - 25 A. Yes.